Carly A. Kocurek

 - Professor of Digital Humanities and Media Studies

-- Associate Dean, Lewis College of Science and Letters
+- Associate Dean of Academic Programs in Lewis College of Science and Letters

-At Illinois Tech, she teaches courses on digital culture, interactive storytelling, game design, and media history at both the undergraduate and graduate levels.
-She also works with both undergraduate and graduate students on collaborative research and design projects.
+At Illinois Tech, she teaches courses on digital culture, interactive storytelling, game design, and media history.
+She also works with both undergraduate and graduate students on collaborative research and design projects and founded the gamebIITes annual festival of student games.

 Seeking Ph.D. students with interests in: